 The writing life is rough.
 Gritty as sandpaper against the skin of all four of your cheeks.
-Some people talk of bleeding onto pages, they’re not […]
+Some people talk of bleeding onto pages, they're not that far off from the truth.
+It really is messy work.
+And so emotionally complicated.
+You [...]

 She sways and spins, her position held by hips as broad as a baobab.
 The feather-duster in her hand sheds ostrich plumes.
 They rain down hope on the woman kneeling before her.
 Mama Eve raises feet clad in green plastic mock-crocs.
 She stamps on a heap of cowrie shells, filling the room with brittle crackling.